rockoder/rockoder.github.io/_posts/2020-04-26-passformula.md

 Hope you find this useful.
 Let me know what you think.

-Disclaimer - Needless to say, this is just a strategy to create a password and does not automatically make your account full proof.
-It could also have reverse effect, if you manage to leak your Passformula.
+*Disclaimer: Needless to say, this is just a strategy to create a password and does not automatically make your account full proof.
+It could also have reverse effect, if you manage to leak your Passformula.*